Medical assistance in dying

 As of March 17, 2021, for a person to receive MAID, they must:

-• be eligible for health services funded by the Canadian federal government, or a province or territory (or during the applicable minimum period of residence or waiting period for eligibility).
+• be eligible for publicly funded health care services (or during the applicable minimum period of residence or waiting period for eligibility).
 Generally, visitors to Canada are not eligible for MAID.

 • make a voluntary request that is not the result of external pressure

-• have a serious illness, disease or disability (excluding mental illness until March 17, 2023)
+• have a serious and incurable illness, disease or disability (excluding a mental illness until March 17, 2027)

 Recent changes and updates